 c.
 Mentors will also assist the officers in choosing next year’s student participants.

 a.
-An application for FYI will be open from March 1 to April 1 of each year for interested students.
+An application for FYI will be open from dates in March through September.

-c.
-All applicants will be notified within two weeks of the application closing of whether they were accepted.
+d.
+All applicants will be notified within two weeks of the application closing of whether they were